mdkaifansari04/Zapher/README.md

 ## 👋 Introduction

-Zypher is a social media platform designed for seamless and interactive discussions.
+Zapher is a social media platform designed for seamless and interactive discussions.
 Leveraging modern web technologies, it provides users with a sleek interface and robust functionality for community building and engagement.

 ![intro](.github/assets/intro.png)

 ## 🔨 What does it do?

-Zypher enables users to create and participate in vibrant communities.
+Zapher enables users to create and participate in vibrant communities.
 Users can share their thoughts, post updates, and engage in meaningful conversations.
 The platform supports various features to enhance user experience and foster engagement.

 ### Features